scatkinson/BlackjackSimulator/README.md

 ### 4.0.
 Assembling sampled data<a id='4.0.'></a>

-We take the sampled data and assemble it into a DataFrame where each entry is a game parameter and bet spread combination.
-In addition to the features for the parameters and spread, the dataframe also has columns for probability of winning, expected value, probabiliyt of winning on a positive count, expected value for a positive count, and the fifth percentile of the corresponding distribution of losses (as negative numbers).
-This portion is currently in process.
+We take the sampled data and assemble it into a dataframe where each entry is a game parameter and bet spread combination.
+In addition to the features for the parameters and spread, the dataframe also has columns for probability of winning, expected value, probability of winning on a positive count, expected value for a positive count, and the fifth percentile of the corresponding distribution of losses (as negative numbers).
+The noncounter dataframe can be found [here](https://github.com/scatkinson/BlackjackSimulator/blob/main/summary_dfs/noncounters.csv).
+The counter dataframe can be found [here](https://github.com/scatkinson/BlackjackSimulator/blob/main/summary_dfs/counters.csv).

 ### 4.1.
 Modeling<a id='4.1.'></a>